 A classic 1980s SLR long shot with an F2AS and 50-300mm f/4.5 ED-IF AIS lens.
 The original image size is 4x larger.
 Both subjects are carrying Nikon gear, one with an F2 Photomic.
 My first ever Nikon was an F2.
 It was used through the early years of overland travel '82 up across the Middle East, central and south America central and south east Asia.
 The F2 never missed a beat.
 It was finally let go, sold to an American dude in Nicaragua with a 50 1.4 lens.
 I still had 2 F2AS bodies.

-Random street snaps like above are plentiful through Asia, mostly found on the outskirts of towns and large cities.
+Random street snaps, like above are plentiful through Asia, mostly found on the outskirts of towns and large cities.

 Some of the best locations to go for all those rustic snaps are dumping grounds full of classic autos.

 No brainer snaps happen.
 Most street photographers know this very well, I'm one of them from time to time.
 As you can clearly see, the grain in this image is all over the place.
 Using the correct lenses attached to camera bodies that are notorious for subpar low light captures end up with this kind of finished result.
 In color the image looks even worse.
-DX Nikon D300, @ f/5.6 400mm ISO 1000.

 That's a high jump, a quick snap of a local Bolivian doing his thing at 4855 meters altitude.
 Maybe one day he'll find this image online and have a good chuckle to himself.
 DSLR full frame snap Altiplano.